-By facilitating the interaction of clinical and basic scientists at MGH and the broader community, and providing tools to do challenging but essential studies, CEDD is intended to bridge this gap.
-It works closely with the MGH clinical and research programs, with the MGH Clinical Trials Network and Institute (CTNI), and with translational programs such as the Psychiatric and Neurodevelopmental Genetics Unit (PNGU) and the Center for Human Genetic Research (CHGR) at MGH.
+By facilitating the interaction of clinical and basic scientists at MGH and the broader community, and providing tools to do challenging but essential studies, CQH is intended to bridge this gap.
+It works closely with the Mass General clinical and research programs, with the Clinical Trials Network and Institute (CTNI), and with translational programs such as the Psychiatric and Neurodevelopmental Genetics Unit (PNGU) and the Center for Genomic Medicine.

 One area of focus is pharmacogenomics—studying the impact of genetic variation on treatment response.
-In particular, CEDD researchers are investigating the usefulness of integrating genetic tests with other biomarkers and clinical prediction.
+In particular, CQH researchers are investigating the usefulness of integrating genetic tests with other biomarkers and clinical prediction.
 Our researchers are founding members of international consortia investigating the genetics of antidepressant response and lithium response.

 A second focus is cellular models of disease, including models using induced pluripotent stem cells.
 These models can be used to better understand how existing medications work, and to rapidly screen for potential new treatments.